 - 1. Click the Person Search Detail icon. - 2.
-The Person Search page opens.
-The page that appears will vary by Banner product.
-For example, if the searching is being performed on a Student page such as SPAIDEN, the SOAIDEN page will open.
-An ID can be selected on this page.
-If the ID is selected, you will be returned to the original page and this ID will display in the key block.
-If no ID is selected, when you exit this page, you will return to the key block of the original page.
+The Person Search form opens.
+The form that appears will vary by Banner product.
+For example, if the searching is being performed on a Student form such as SPAIDEN, the SOAIDEN form will open.
+An ID can be selected on this form.
+If the ID is selected, you will be returned to the original form and this ID will display in the key block.
+If no ID is selected, when you exit this form, you will return to the key block of the original form.
 The Extended Search window will not redisplay automatically.